vietbuiminh/force-academic-mk/_pages/research.md

   #  - label: "Get started"
   #    url: "/test/"
   caption: Alluvial fans in the Aklavik Range, NWT, Canada
-excerpt: I'm interested in how **climate and deglaciation dictate process and morphology of landscapes across timescales, from thousand year deglacial climate change to modern, anthorpogenic shifts.**<br><br>My current research is focused on **periglacial landscape evolution, Arctic alluvial fan formation processes, and climated-driven changes in sedimentation**.
+excerpt: I'm interested in how **climate and deglaciation dictate process and morphology of landscapes across timescales, from thousand-year deglacial climate change to modern, anthropogenic shifts.** <br><br>My current research is focused on **periglacial landscape evolution and Arctic alluvial fan formation processes**.
 I have also completed projects focused on understanding how **changes in climate, glaciation, and land use impact the morphology of river catchments** and connecting landscapes of the icy past during the Last Glacial Maximum (approx. 20,000 years ago) to more modern changes caused by Euro-American farming and paraglacial (or post-glacial) landscape evolution. <br><br>I address my research questions using a number of approaches, including remote sensing, laboratory experimentation, field measurements, and geochronology (optically stimulated luminescence and <sup>10</sup>Be cosmogenic nuclide dating).

 # Includes author profile in sidebar
 author: Shanti Penprase